EllaKaye/aperol/README.md

 # aperol <img src="man/figures/logo.png" align="right" height="138" alt="" />

-A joke package, based on [this](https://fosstodon.org/@kellybodwin/112769186345818866) mastodon thread, started by Kelly Bodwin and Shannon Pileggi, and specifically the replies by [Nick
+A silly package, based on [this](https://fosstodon.org/@kellybodwin/112769186345818866) mastodon thread, started by Kelly Bodwin and Shannon Pileggi, and specifically the replies by [Nick